 Most students use the central application service (54 dental schools participate), AADSAS.
 You can put together one application and they will forward your materials to the schools of your choice.
 The base fee ($) includes applications to X schools.
 Application to each additional school costs $.
 The application cycle usually begins in May.
 That is the earliest AADSAS would accept your application to attend Dental School starting 2011-12 would be in June of 2010.
 Applying early is much better than applying later.
 More information about applications and using AADSAS is available.

-Pre-dental club at CWU
+Pre-Dental Club at CWU

 The pre-dental club is run by and for CWU students interested in pursuing a career in dentistry.
 Club activities include DAT practice and preparation, hosting speakers, visiting dental clinics or dental schools and engaging in service projects.
-The club president this year (2009-2010) is Kenzie Nitz.

 So you want to attend UW School of Dentistry?

-Many CWU students are interested in going to the University of Washington School of Dentistry (the only dental school in the state), which is one of the most selective Dental Schools.
+Many CWU students are interested in going to the University of Washington School of Dentistry (the only dental school in Washington State), which is one of the most selective dental schools.
 For the 2013 class, UW School of Dentistry received 1,280 applications for 63 available positions!
 Of the 63 successful applicants, 87% are Washington State residents and 13% are from other states (the school considers only US citizens or permanent residents).
 The age range at entrance was 21-36 years; 30 women and 33 men.
 The grade point average of that class was 3.47 for science classes (range: 2.89 - 4.0) and 3.56 overall (range: 2.22 - 4.0).
 The average DAT scores were 20 for both perceptual ability, reading and total science.
 These GPAs and DAT scores are not impossibly high but they are very solid scores, so be prepared to be a serious student in your pre-dental studies in order to be a competitive applicant.
 In addition to these indicators, schools will look at your dentistry experience (observe, volunteer, etc.), the impression that you make at the interview (about 10% of applicants were interviewed for the 2013 class), and whether or not you are a well-rounded person (travel, volunteer experiences, work, sports, languages, etc.).
 A lot of information about the admission and selection process is available on the UW School of Dentistry.

 The Pre-Dentistry advisor is Dr. Blaise Dondji.